-2. The Dept. of Athletics and Physical Education shall continue to provide graduate and professional students with opportunities for physical and outdoor education, recreational services, and intercollegiate athletic competition including, but not limited to, participation in Cornell Outdoor Education (COE), the intramural sports

-program, and access to the Cornell Fitness Centers.
+The Dept. of Athletics and Physical Education shall continue to provide graduate and professional students with opportunities for physical and outdoor education, recreational services, and intercollegiate athletic competition, including, but not limited to, participation in Cornell Outdoor Education (COE), the intramural sports program, and access to the Cornell Fitness Centers.

-3. The Dept. of Athletics and Physical Education shall continue to maintain and distribute, in their current form, the Big Red Sports Pass and discounted men’s ice hockey season tickets to graduate and professional students at

-publicly specified times and locations.
+The Dept. of Athletics and Physical Education shall continue to maintain and distribute, in their current form, the Big Red Sports Pass and discounted men’s ice hockey season tickets to graduate and professional students at publicly specified times and locations.

-4. The Dept. of Athletics and Physical Education shall monitor the attendance of graduate and professional students at athletic events in order to better facilitate future GPSA appropriations decisions.
+The Department of Athletics and Physical Education shall monitor the attendance of graduate and professional students at athletic events to better facilitate future GPSA appropriations decisions.

-5. At least once per semester, an email will be sent to all students advertising information about graduate/professional student event/ticket sign-up and purchase options, including, but not limited to, the Big Red

-Sports Pass and hockey season tickets.
+At least once per semester, an email will be sent to all students advertising information about graduate/professional student event/ticket sign-up and purchase options, including, but not limited to, the Big Red Sports Pass and hockey season tickets.

 Cornell University Emergency Medical Service (CUEMS)

-1. All obligations listed in Article 5§5.02.
+All obligations listed in Appendix B, Section VIII.A

-2. Cornell EMS shall continue to provide exemplary emergency response and basic life support for the graduate and professional students of the Cornell community, using updated equipment and emergency response vehicles.
+Cornell EMS shall continue to provide exemplary emergency response and basic life support for the graduate and professional students of the Cornell community, using updated equipment and emergency response vehicles.

-3. Cornell EMS shall continue to offer and provide cardiopulmonary resuscitation (CPR) and automated external defibrillation (AED) instruction, along with First Aid classes for training of EMS members and interested

-graduate and professional students.
+Cornell EMS shall continue to offer and provide cardiopulmonary resuscitation (CPR) and automated external defibrillation (AED) instruction, along with First Aid classes for training of EMS members and interested graduate and professional students.

-4. Cornell EMS shall continue to provide emergency response support for special events on the Cornell campus.
+Cornell EMS shall continue to provide emergency response support for special events on the Cornell campus.

-5. Cornell EMS shall provide extensive training to all squad members consisting of basic emergency medical technicians (EMT-B), Critical Care Technicians (AEMT- CC), and Paramedics (AEMT-P).
+Cornell EMS shall provide extensive training to all squad members, including basic emergency medical technicians (EMT-B), critical care technicians (AEMT- CC), and paramedics (AEMT-P).

-6. Cornell EMS shall continue to stand by at graduate and professional student events free of charge.
+Cornell EMS shall continue to stand by at graduate and professional student events free of charge.